kryptco/www/static/src/docs/_posts/2017-09-04-threat-model.md

 category: security
 date: 2017-09-04 09:51:13
 ---
-# Why Store an SSH Key with Kryptonite?
+# Why Store an SSH Key with Krypton?
 Storing your SSH keys locally, encrypted or not, poses the risk of the plaintext key falling into adversarial hands, __immediately compromising every server you have access to__.

-With [Kryptonite](/), even the worst compromise is limited to only SSH logins explicitly authorized by you.
+With [Krypton](/), even the worst compromise is limited to only SSH logins explicitly authorized by you.
 At the core, phone operating systems are built with better sandboxing than their desktop counterparts.
 This is why security experts like Matt Green [recommend phones for your most sensitive data](https://blog.cryptographyengineering.com/2017/03/05/secure-computing-for-journalists/).

 ## Privilege Separation
 > The problem with storing an SSH key on your laptop boils down to how privilege separation works on laptops (by user) versus on phones (by app).

 Laptop operating systems (like macOS or Ubuntu) separate priviliges based on user name.
 Most applications you run execute with the same user privileges, meaning the files created by one can be read by the others.
 Just open Activity Monitor or run `ps` to see all of the processes running with the same privileges as your user account.

 On the contrary, phone operating systems (iOS & Android) separate privileges by individual application, meaning that files created by an application are only readable by that application.
-This separation is essential to Kryptonite’s storage of the SSH private key, which is safe from other applications that may be malicious.
+This separation is essential to Krypton’s storage of the SSH private key, which is safe from other applications that may be malicious.

 ## Threat Models
 We will analyze SSH private key storage under two different threat models:
 1. Passive Adversary: the disk contents of the computer may be read or uploaded (i.e. simple malware or accidental upload to GitHub).
 2. Active Adversary: a process on the laptop can run arbitrary code (i.e. sophisticated malware, ransomware, or a malicious application).

-For both of these threat models, we will consider storing an SSH key (1) locally in plaintext, (2) locally encrypted with a passphrase, and (3) with Kryptonite.
+For both of these threat models, we will consider storing an SSH key (1) locally in plaintext, (2) locally encrypted with a passphrase, and (3) with Krypton.

 ### Plaintext id_rsa
 If a local key is stored unencrypted, the passive adversary simply uploads this key to a remote machine where __it may be used any number of times without the owner’s knowledge__.
 In this case, the passive adversary is powerful enough for a full compromise and the active adversary is irrelevant.